Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Preliminary

-\paragraph{Multi-Source Test Set} To eliminate the content bias across languages~\cite{Wang:2021:ACL}, we evaluate the performance of multilingual translation models on the multi-source TED58 test set~\cite{qi2018and,tran2020cross}, where each sentence is translated into multiple languages.
-We select the above six languages and filter the original test set to ensure that each sentence has the translations in all the six languages.
+To eliminate the content bias across languages~\cite{Wang:2021:ACL}, we evaluate the performance of multilingual translation models on the multi-source TED58 test set~\cite{qi2018and,tran2020cross}, where each sentence is translated into multiple languages.
+We select the above six languages and filter the original test set to ensure that each sentence has translations in all six languages.
 Finally, we obtain 3804 sentences in six languages, i.e., 22824 sentences in total.
-We use the filtered testset to evaluate the performance on both supervised and zero-shot translation.
-We report the results of both BLEU scores~\cite{Papineni2002ACL} and off-target ratios (OTR).
-We employ the \texttt{langid} library\footnote{\url{https://github.com/saffsd/langid.py}} to detect the language of sentences and calculate the off-target ratio for zero-shot translation directions.
+We use the filtered test set to evaluate the performance on both supervised and zero-shot translations.
+We report the results of both BLEU scores~\cite{Papineni2002ACL} and off-target ratios (OTR) for both supervised and zero-shot translation.
+For example, the supervised translation and the zero-shot translation performance on OPUS-6 dataset are the average of 10 supervised directions (i.e., En-X and X-En) and 20 zero-shot directions (i.e., $X_i$-$X_j$), respectively.
+We employ the \texttt{langid} library\footnote{\url{https://github.com/saffsd/langid.py}}, the most widely used language identification tool with 93.7\% accuracy on 7 datasets across 97 languages, to detect the language of sentences and calculate the off-target ratio for zero-shot translation directions.
+We also adopt two widely used evaluation metrics, COMET~\cite{Rei2020COMETAN} and chrF~\cite{Popovic2015chrFCN} to validate our method.

-\paragraph{Model}
+\subsubsection{\bf\em Model}

-{ We adopt the Fairseq\footnote{\url{https://github.com/pytorch/fairseq}} toolkit for experiments. } All NMT models in this paper follow the Transformer-big settings, with 6 layers, 1024 hidden size and 16 heads. { To distinguish languages, we add language tokens to the training samples by two strategies implemented in Fairseq, i.e., \textsc{S-Enc-T-Dec} and \textsc{T-Enc}.
-The \textsc{S-Enc-T-Dec} strategy adds source language tokens at encoder and target language tokens at decoder while T-Enc only adds target language tokens at encoder.
-We regard \textsc{T-Enc} as a strong baseline which has been demonstrated better for zero-shot translation~\cite{Wu2021LanguageTM}.
-For comparison, we also include residual removed models~\cite{Liu2021ImprovingZT} with \textsc{S-Enc-T-Dec} tagging, which are also claimed effective for zero-shot translation. } For multilingual translation models, we train a Transformer-big model with 1840K tokens per batch for 50K updates.
-We conduct the experiments on 16 NVIDIA V100 GPUs and select the final model by the lowest loss on the validation set.
-Our MNMT models consistently outperform their bilingual counterparts, demonstrating that our models are well trained so that the findings and improvement in this work are convincing.
-More details can be found in Appendix~\ref{sec:convincing}.
+{ We adopt the Fairseq\footnote{\url{https://github.com/pytorch/fairseq}} toolkit for experiments. } All NMT models in this paper follow the Transformer-big settings, with 6 layers, 1024 hidden sizes, and 16 heads. { To distinguish languages, we add language tokens to the training samples by two strategies implemented in Fairseq, i.e., \textsc{S-Enc-T-Dec} and \textsc{T-Enc}.
+The \textsc{S-Enc-T-Dec} strategy adds source language tokens at the encoder and target language tokens at the decoder, while T-Enc only adds target language tokens at the encoder. } For multilingual translation models, we train a Transformer-big model with 1840K tokens per batch for 50K updates.
+We conduct the experiments on 16 NVIDIA V100 GPUs and select the model by the lowest loss on the validation set.